Memory ordering: Compile-time memory ordering

 Most programming languages have some notion of a thread of execution which executes statements in a defined order.
 Traditional compilers translate high-level expressions to a sequence of low-level instructions relative to a program counter at the underlying machine level.

 Execution effects are visible at two levels: within the program code at a high level, and at the machine level as viewed by other threads or processing elements in concurrent programming, or during debugging when using a hardware debugging aid with access to the machine state (some support for this is often built directly into the CPU or microcontroller as functionally independent circuitry apart from the execution core which continues to operate even when the core itself is halted for static inspection of its execution state).
 Compile-time memory order concerns itself with the former, and does not concern itself with these other views.

 General issues of program order

 Program-order effects of expression evaluation

 During compilation, hardware instructions are often generated at a finer granularity than specified in the high-level code.
-The primary observable effect in a procedural programming is assignment of a new value to a named variable.
+The primary observable effect in a procedural programming language is assignment of a new value to a named variable.